fadado/jqt/docs/content/structure.md

 #### Expressions

-The text inside expressions and actions is normal _jq_ code, where as a bonus, the `M$` global variable points to the `jq` JSON input (the initial `.`).
+The text in expressions and actions is normal _jq_ code, where as a bonus, the `M$` global variable points to the `jq` JSON input (the initial `.`).
 The rules for expression evaluation are very simple:

 * If an expression evaluates to `empty` the whole line vanishes.
-* If an expression produces only one value the snippet is replaced with this value.
+* If an expression produces only one value the delimited snippet is replaced with this value.
 * If an expression produces multiple values the whole line is repeated multiple times, with the expression evaluated again each time.

+Warning: is a line contains two or more expressions producing multiple values a cartesian product is generated!

 #### Actions